Old Sir Joseph Banks Hotel: Heritage listing

 The old Sir Joseph Banks Hotel is a large former bay side hotel of considerable historical and architectural worth, which remains virtually intact from early Victorian times.

 Sir Joseph Banks Hotel was listed on the New South Wales State Heritage Register on 2 April 1999.

+Aboriginal burial site

+The site of the old Sir Joseph Banks Hotel contains a traditional burial ground of the Kamaygal people who resided in the area before and during British colonisation.
+Several Kamaygal identities from the early colonial period, including Mahroot, were buried in the gardens of the hotel toward the beach.